 The Grand Junction Police Department, in partnership with the campus community, is responsible for public safety, security, campus parking enforcement, after-hours emergency maintenance, and response to law enforcement and emergency incidents.
-The police department's administrative offices are located at 555 Ute Avenue, with a sub-station located on the main campus at 1060 Orchard Avenue.
+The police department's administrative offices are located at 555 Ute Avenue, with a sub-station located on the campus at 1060 Orchard Avenue.
 The Department has officers available 24 hours a day and can be reached by calling 970.242.6707 or 911 for emergencies.
-The Police Department responds to all campus incidents, including those at CMU Tech and its Lineworker training site, airport hangar, CLETC site and that are reported by students, faculty, staff, and members of the general public.
+The Police Department responds to all campus incidents reported by students, faculty, staff, and members of the general public.